 Adenocarcinoma—Occurs in the area of the vagina lined with cells similar to those in the glands of the cervix and uterus.

-- Clear cell adenocarcinoma—Occurs in women whose mother used a drug called diethylstilbestrol (DES) during pregnancy.
-This drug was introduced in the late 1930s and no longer used after 1971, so the incidence of this particular type of adenocarcinoma is expected to decline.
+- Clear cell adenocarcinoma—Rare type that occurs in women whose mother used a drug called diethylstilbestrol (DES) during pregnancy.
+This drug was introduced in the late 1930s and was available until 1971.
+Over time, this type of cancer is expected to decline.

 - Melanoma—Usually affects lower or outer portion of the vagina.